Tenacom/PolyKit/README.md

 #### Analyzers

 Hell is other people's code, right?

 By referencing `PolyKit.Embedded` you are inviting our code into your project, that may well have very different code style settings.
 Are you thus condemned to see dozens of warnings pollute your Error List window and/or your build log forever?

 Of course not!
-All code provided by `PolyKit.Embedded` is marked as being "auto-generated", so that analyzers won't even glance in its direction.
+All code provided by `PolyKit.Embedded` is marked as being "auto-generated", so that code style analyzers will happily skip it.

 #### Code coverage tools